Johnny Kaw Statue

 Constructing the Statue

-It cost approximately $7,000 and was erected at no cost to the city, though it far exceeded construction cost estimates of $3,000 to $3,500.
+The statue cost approximately $7,000 and was erected at no cost to the City, though it far exceeded construction cost estimates of $3,000 to $3,500.
 The group hoped the statue would establish Johnny Kaw as a local legend and prove to be a tourist attraction.
 The statue is constructed of concrete over a steel beam framework.
 The design was intended to withstand wind and weather and be easy to maintain.
-Photos of the construction are included in the second edition of Filinger's book and were featured in newspaper articles at the time.
 Two local businessmen donated the steel and concrete; other businesses gave materials or reduced bills, and donations were solicited to pay for construction.

 Q: Johnny Kaw is a fictional character created in 1955.
 Who wrote the legend of Johnny Kaw?